Slovenia national football team: Current coaching staff

+Manager history

 Katanec (left) and Kek (right) managed Slovenia at the FIFA World Cup in 2002 and 2010, respectively.

-Since 1991, eight managers have been in charge of the national team.
+Since 1991, nine managers have been in charge of the national team.
 Bojan Prašnikar, Srečko Katanec and Matjaž Kek are the only three managers with more than one spell.

 Tomaž Kavčič is the manager with the shortest tenure, as he managed only seven games in 2018 before being sacked.
 He was replaced by Igor Benedejčič, who became the first manager to be appointed as a caretaker.

-Manager history

-Statistics updated as of 18 November 2025, after the match against Sweden.
+Statistics updated as of 26 September 2026, after the match against Scotland.